We keep discovering new ways to write the alphabet — and we love to do a few of our favorites every time too. Here are ten ways to make the letter T!

 I bought our first set of Crayola window crayons, and they were a big hit.
 My Four used my nice wash cloths to clean it off the window.
 I don’t know yet if they stain fabric… but the kids sure had fun.

 We used black paint and wrote a T with toy tire tracks.
 Looks like I should have used more newspaper on the table.
 Do you know that when my oldest started painting I actually asked my friends if I should buy washable paint?
 I read somewhere that the colors weren’t as brilliant, so I though I should maybe get regular paint.
 After all, they can wear smocks, right?
 I may have been a bit delusional.

 We made a T with my dot sticker page.
 I’ve made a lot of dot sticker pages, but this is the first one that uses clip art I created myself.
 I think it’s cute, although I’ve never seen such a short semi.
 You can get it here.

 I told my Four and Five to go make a T with Tinker Toys, and they came back with these.

 Finally, I gave my Four a copy of T’s of all Sizes.
 I think he’ll be ready for regular handwriting pages soon, but in the meantime we’ll keep doing these.
 He enjoys them, and the red dot is a good reminder of where he should begin each letter.
-You can get a copy here: T’s of all sizes.
+You can get a copy in this post.